fluid-checkout/fluid-checkout/readme.txt

 ** Want Fluid Checkout in your language?
 Or want to customize an existing translation? **

-Follow our documentation article [How to translate Fluid Checkout plugins into your language ](https://fluidcheckout.com/docs/how-to-translate-fluid-checkout-plugins/).
+Follow instructions on our documentation article [How to translate Fluid Checkout plugins into your language ](https://fluidcheckout.com/docs/how-to-translate-fluid-checkout-plugins/).

 ** RTL Support **